rwang23/Technical-Book/TechnicalQuestions/OperatingSystem.md

 ####Deadlock
 Deadlock, the ultimate form of starvation, occurs when two or more threads are waiting on a condition that cannot be satisfied.
 Deadlock most often occurs when two (or more) threads are each waiting for the other(s) to do something.

+####How to solve deadlock
+- design system so that deadlock is impossible
+- avoid
+- check for deadlock peridically
+- recover by killing a deadlocked process and release its resource

 ####Livelock
 A thread often acts in response to the action of another thread.
 If the other thread's action is also a response to the action of another thread, then livelock may result.
 Livelocked threads are unable to make further progress.
 However, the threads are not blocked — they are simply too busy responding to each other to resume work.
 This is comparable to two people attempting to pass each other in a corridor: Livelock occurs when two people meet in a narrow corridor, and each tries to be polite by moving aside to let the other pass, but they end up swaying from side to side without making any progress because they always both move the same way at the same time